 With your realtor’s expertise, you can set a competitive offer price and have all your paperwork in pristine order.
 When you have a strong relationship with your real estate agent, they should have all your information on file so that drafting an offer won’t be as tedious as typing in every entry from scratch!

-Find Distressed Properties With Marketplace Homes
+Find Distressed Properties with Marketplace Homes

 Buyers can snag a great deal with distressed properties.
 The pros at Marketplace Homes will show you where to look and help you make your first offer — or fiftieth — whichever applies to you!
 We’ll also help you keep an eye out for new listings and be your strongest advocate when you make offers.